Welcome to my tech blog page! A brief summary what you can read/see here:

 All about my audio repair

 I’m not a professional, although I’ve been busy fixing audio equipment for quite some time now.
-I don’t nearly know all about repairs, but since a lot of defects are related to it’s age, years of use, wear and tear a lot of fixes are the same in the basics.
+I don’t nearly know all about repairs, but since a lot of defects are related to its age, years of use, wear and tear a lot of fixes are in essence the same.

-As an amateur photographer I usually make a lot of images with my DSLR or smartphone to keep track of repairs and document the constructions after disassembly.
+As an amateur photographer I usually make a lot of pictures with my DSLR or smartphone to keep track of repairs and document the constructions during disassembly.
 These come in very handy to reassemble the device, but also to illustrate repairs in a blog.

-Because a lot of interesting work has been done a long time ago but I hadden had the time to put all together in a blog post.
+A lot of interesting work has been done a long time ago but I hadden had the time to put all together in a blog post.
 I will add those as well and change the date back to the time I was working on these repairs.

 A nice timeline will then eventually start to show in the index on the right hand side of this site.

 DAC and transport list CD players

-The total list now counts a total of over 4000 CD players of all kinds of brands/models.
+The total list now holds a total of over 4000 CD players of all kinds of brands/models.
 If you have your own list or if know new brands/models, corrections in the current list, please let me know, then I’ll add those to the list.